ESG: Guide to Ban Single-use Plastic Bottled Water for Your Corporate Sustainability Initiative | PATH

 Sustainable bottled water demand

 Consumers want bottled water.
-As of 2021, bottled water became the top beverage of choice in U.S. history, clocking 15.7 billion gallons of water, surpassing soft drinks' all-time reach of 15.3 billion gallons per year, according to Beverage Marketing Corporation
+As of 2021, bottled water became the top beverage of choice in U.S. history, clocking 15.7 billion gallons of water, surpassing soft drinks' all-time reach of 15.3 billion gallons per year, according to Beverage Marketing Corporation.

 At the same time, consumers want more sustainable options.
 Nearly 95% of people surveyed said they believed their personal actions could help reduce unsustainable waste, tackle climate change, and protect wildlife and biodiversity, Boston Consulting Group (BCG)